-In my head I imagined doing thousand and one projects for all my hobbies: printed circuit boards for electronics, pieces of wood for my planes model airplane, and carbon fiber parts for drones doing the box machining for electronic projects, panels, etc.
+In my head I imagined doing thousand and one projects for all my hobbies: printed circuit boards for electronics, pieces of wood for my planes of model airplanes, and carbon fiber parts for drones, doing the box machining for electronic projects, panels, etc.

-How to do it all in one blog article can be very long and heavy, and I intend to get to a certain level of detail, including Photos and all the tips that they seem important to me to remember from when I built it, I am going to divide it into several entries, that I will be writing little by little (don't forget to subscribe to the Blog to find out when I publish them):
+How to do everything in a single blog post can be very long and tedious, and I intend to get to a certain level of detail, include Photos and all the tips that seem important to me that you remember when I built it, I am going to divide it into several entries, that I will be writing little by little (do not forget subscribe to the Blog to find out when they are published):

 - Overview and options

-In this overview post, I'm going to talk about how is it and of the CNC capabilities in a very generic way.
+In this post, overview, I am going to talk about how is it and of the cnc capabilities in a very generic way.

-It is a cheap CNC milling machine to build, with a linear motion system done with bearings, which are usually used on skateboards, which slide on square aluminum or steel tubes.
+This is a cheap to build CNC milling machine, with a linear motion system done with bearings, the kind that are usually used on skateboards, which slide on square aluminum or steel tubes.

-This linear motion system has the advantage that it is accurate enough for normal non-precision jobs (if I wanted to mill a euro coin on my CNC I already tell you that it would lack precision) and it is much cheaper than axial bearings on rods or linear guides, important when you want get a cheap CNC.
+This linear motion system has the advantage that it is precise enough for normal jobs that are not precision (if I wanted to mill a one euro coin in my CNC I will tell you that it would lack precision) and it is much cheaper than the thrust bearings on rods or linear guides, important when you want get a cheap CNC.

 Overview and options

-When I started to spin the CNC milling machine, my head was a pressure cooker, full of doubts and questions.
+When I started to think about building the CNC milling machine my head was a pressure cooker, full of doubts and questions.

-Things like what you would use it for, the effective size of work you wanted to achieve, the general format of the CNC, whether to use professional parts (such as linear guides) or all home construction, etc. I was clear that I was going to use it to milling wood.
+Things like what I would use it for, the effective job size I wanted to achieve, the general format of the CNC, whether to use professional parts (such as linear guides) or all homemade construction, etc. I was clear that I was going to use it to mill wood.

-There are many options, and I will review them here because it would be very long, but I can say that after a long time looking years!
+There are many options, and I am going to review them here because it would be very long, but I can say that after a long time looking at years!
 I found the design that I liked.

-The design was called CNC root, a homemade CNC milling machine design with free plans, and was made on the basis of cheap and easy-to-find materials, printed parts, wood, iron tubes ...
+The design was called Root CNC, a homemade CNC milling machine design with free plans, and it was made on the basis of cheap and easy-to-find materials, printed parts, wood, iron tubes ...
 Electronics, similar to that of a 3D printer: an Arduino, stepper motors and little else ...

 The aspect of the mechanics of the CNC is this:

-The mechanical part is made with tubes aluminum or 20x20mm steel , which can be purchased at Leroy Merlin or the like, skateboard bearings, 3D printed parts on the 3D printer (many parts, Almost 3 Kg of PETG filament!) and screws and nuts (Lots of bolts and nuts!).
+The mechanical part is made with tubes of 20x20mm aluminum or steel , which can be bought at Leroy Merlin or similar, skateboard bearings, 3D printed parts on the 3D printer (many parts, Almost 3 Kg of PETG filament!) and bolts and nuts (Lots of nuts and bolts!).

-For the tubes I used 1.5mm thick aluminum (which you can find at Leroy Merlin) but they flexed for fairly hard jobs so I swapped them out for 2mm steel whenever I could.
+For the tubes I used 1.5mm thick aluminum (which you can find from Leroy Merlin) but they flexed on moderately hard jobs so I swapped them out for 2mm steel whenever I could.

-A tip: if you make them by hand make sure that everything is square, when cutting them and when making the holes (which are many).
-If everything is not square and in its place, then the work you do they won't turn out well.
-Ideally, someone will do them for you with a CNC machine.
+One tip: if you make them by hand make sure that everything is well square, when cutting them and making the holes (which are many).
+If everything is not square and in place, then the work you do they won't go well.
+Ideally, someone will do them with a CNC machine.
 If not, do what I do, the first ones by hand, the best possible, and as soon as it works "the good ones".

-The electronics for the Root CNC is also very simple and cheap.
+The electronics for the Root CNC are also very simple and cheap.
 It is very similar to the electronics of a 3D printer.

-It consists of a Arduinolike brain some drivers, which are what makes the Arduino capable of controlling the motors, and some stepper motors.
+It consists of a Arduino, like brain, some drivers, which are what makes the Arduino capable of controlling motors, and some stepper motors.

-The power of the stepper motors and their corresponding drivers must be chosen based on what they intend to do with the CNC.
-The same motors can be used, Nema 17, from 3D printers (enough for "light" work, engravings on softwoods, printed circuit boards, working with plastics, etc.) or using ones with more power, type Nema 23, if you want to do things with hard woods, cutting jobs, working metals such as aluminum or brass, etc.
+The power of the stepper motors and their corresponding drivers must be chosen based on what is intended to be done with the CNC.
+The same motors can be used, Nema 17, from 3D printers (enough for "light" jobs, engraving on soft woods, printed circuit boards, working with plastics, etc.) or using ones with more power, type Nema 23, if you want to do things with hard woods, cutting jobs, working metals like aluminum or brass, etc.

 In my case I have used Nema 23 motors with DM542A drivers.
-This set has enough power to work any type of wood, no matter how hard it is, plastic like methacrylate (also called acrylic), metals like aluminum, and other materials.
+This set has enough power to work any type of wood, no matter how hard it is, plastic such as methacrylate (also called acrylic), metals such as aluminum, and other materials.

 If you do not want to install such powerful motors and drivers, a good option is to use a board called CNC Shield with normal 3D printer drivers such as the DRV8825, this greatly reduces the cost.

-Of course, it would lack power supply and other minor accessories.
+Of course, it would be missing a power supply and other minor accessories.

-This kit from Amazon, at a good price, includes the Arduino, the CNC Shield, the DRV8825 drivers and even some limit switches, which can come in handy.
+This well-priced Amazon kit includes the Arduino, the CNC Shield, the DRV8825 drivers and even some limit switches, which can come in handy.

 The milling machine, spindle, or motor is one of the important parts of the CNC.